CompOmics/compomics.github.io/reporter/_posts/2016-09-27-releasenotes.md

 ---

+**Changes in Reporter 0.5.5 (September 27.
+2016):**

+* BUG FIX: Made sure that the log parameter is recognized when using the command line.

+* LIBRARY UPDATE: Updated PeptideShaker to version 1.13.4.
+* LIBRARY UPDATE: Updated utilities to version 4.7.3.

+---

 **Changes in Reporter 0.5.4 (September 10.
 2016):**

 * BUG FIX: Made sure that the number of clusters cannot be larger than the number of elements to cluster.